 How to Dig Through Roots: 12 Steps to Post Holes in Roots

+Dealing with roots when digging through post holes is just par for the course.
 Digging post holes through roots is a time consuming process.
 It will NOT be a fast and easy job.
-You WILL have to use a ton of elbow grease and patience to get your holes dug so manage your (and everyone else's) expectations.
+You WILL have to use a ton of elbow grease and patience to get your holes dug so manage your (and everyone else’s) expectations.
 We have a list of handy tools below that you should have on hand to get your job done without have to stop and wait.

 - Make sure where you’re digging is safe and doesn’t have any utility lines or services underneath.
 Once you’ve confirmed this you are safe to dig!